ruroru/majavat-file-renderer/README.md

 # majavat-file-renderer
-Majavat file renderer is an extension for Majavat templating engine that allows storing compiled template in a file ona  file system
+Majavat file renderer is an extension for Majavat templating engine to save output in a file.

-## Installaiton
+## Installation

 Add majavat to dependency list